Tylogix - iSeries SQL Tips and Techniques

 Sometimes,

-it may be convenient to compare data which is stored in different data types.
+it may be convenient to compare data which is stored in

+different data types.
 This is where casting comes in:

 To cast alpha data as numeric, use the following formula.
-Note that this
+Note

-example also has a substring built-in:
+that this example also has a substring built-in:

-SELECT @iNumValue = INT( SUBSTRING(CharColumnName,
+@iNumValue = INT( SUBSTRING(CharColumnName, StartChar,

-StartChar, Length)) from filename
+Length)) from filename

-numeric data as alpha, use the following formula:
+cast numeric data as alpha, use the following formula:

-SELECT @icharValue = CAST( IntegerColumn,
+@icharValue = CAST( IntegerColumn,

 as char(5)) from filename

-(5 in
+(5

 Sometimes

 the information you want to see is not in a single table.
-To form a row of
+To

-the result table, you might want to retrieve some column values from one
+form a row of the result table, you might want to retrieve

-table and some column values from another table.
-You can retrieve and join
+another table.
+You can retrieve and join column values from

-An other useful data manipulator I like is the SQL
+An other useful data manipulator I

-keyword STRIP, which takes only the non-blank characters out of a character
+like is the SQL keyword STRIP, which takes only the non-blank

-column.
-This is especially useful if you are concatenating values like
+useful if you are concatenating values like FIRST_NAME and

-FIRST_NAME and LAST_NAME.
-If each of these columns have 50 charaters, you end up with something that does not
+LAST_NAME.
+If each of these columns have 50 charaters,

-Using STRIP(FIRST_NAME) || ' ' || STRIP(LAST_NAME), you can get
+Using STRIP(FIRST_NAME) || ' ' || STRIP(LAST_NAME), you

-something relatively normal to read.
+can get something relatively normal to read

 |

-Techniques to convert
+Techniques

-JD Edwards Julian Dates to MDY and Back using SQL
+to convert JD Edwards Julian Dates to MDY and Back using SQL

 JD